amalhub/github-automation/README.md

 # github-automation

 The following project has been made to automate the process of moving Jira tickets to Github issues.
-In this approach I've used the Jira issue list export functionality to export the issue list into an XML file and then using the Github API, I have automate the process of pushing the issue list into Github.
+In this approach I've used the Jira issue list export functionality to export the issue list into an XML file and then using the Github API, I have automated the process of pushing the issue list into Github.

 #### 1. Exporting the issue list from Jira